Bannsaenger/node-red-contrib-artnet-controller/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
+### 0.1.4
+* (Bannsaenger) added user defined error handler for dmxnet library.
+Works with dmxnet > 0.9.0.
+With versions prior to 0.9.0 the behaviour is like before
+* (Bannsaenger) fixed the transfer of parameter port number to the dmxnet library

 ### 0.1.3
 * (Bannsaenger) go back the original dmxnet dependecy